 Leave Your Opinions at the Door

-You need to forget your likes or dislikes and go where the data takes you to be an effective sports bettor.
+You need to forget your likes or dislikes (favorite or non-favorite teams) and go where the data takes you to be an effective sports bettor.
 The same is true with other types of investing.
 I have seen investors disregard good opportunities that conflicted with their prior beliefs and biases.

 To be a good winner over the long run, you need to be a good loser over the short run.
 You can do this if you have a proven edge, a simple approach, and realistic expectations.
 Good luck to you!